cgrand/xforms/README.md

 [![Build Status](https://travis-ci.org/cgrand/xforms.png?branch=master)](https://travis-ci.org/cgrand/xforms)

-*Transducers* can be classified in three groups: regular ones, higher-order ones (which accept other transducers as arguments) and aggrerators (transdcuers which emit only 1 item out no matter how many went in).
+*Transducers* can be classified in three groups: regular ones, higher-order ones (which accept other transducers as arguments) and aggregators (transducers which emit only 1 item out no matter how many went in).
 Aggregators generally only make sense in the context of a higher-order transducer.

 In `net.cgrand.xforms`: